germal/OpenCVB/README.md

     -   Microsoft Kinect for Azure

+    -   Intel RealSense camera –D435i

-    -   Intel RealSense camera – D415, D435, D435i or T265
+    -   Intel T265 camera (no point cloud or depth data)

     -   StereoLabs ZED2

     -   Mynt Eye D 1000

-The Microsoft Kinect for Azure camera has an IMU (Inertial Measurement Unit) and has better depth accuracy but requires more power and is not as portable as the Intel D4xx cameras.
+All of the above cameras have an IMU (Inertial Measurement Unit.)
+The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel D435i camera.

 **The Objective**

-This software is targeting cameras that produce depth as well as color.
+OpenCVB is targeting cameras that produce depth as well as color.
 These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth is known.
 To enable revisiting many existing algorithms, this software provides a single application that can run over 600 OpenCV algorithms on any of the cameras listed above.

 There are many computer vision examples on the web but too often something is missing.
-OpenCVB is designed to collect these algorithms into a single application and guarantees that each will build and run.
-In addition, the process of adding variants and experimenting with the example is simplified.
+OpenCVB is designed to collect these algorithms into a single application and guarantee that each will build and run.
+In addition, the process of adding variants and experimenting with algorithms is simplified.

 The languages used are those often found in computer vision projects - C++, C\#, Python and even VB.Net.
 Secondly, it is important to get access to multiple